LogIntelligence/LogADEmpirical/README.md

 ## Empirical Study on Log-based Anomaly Detection

-This repository provides the implementation of Logbert method for log anomaly detection.
+This repository provides the implementation of recent log-based anomaly detection methods.
 The process includes downloading raw data online, parsing logs into structured data, creating log sequences and finally modeling.